ianvanharten/all-time-reading-list/README.md

 ## July 2022
 - Losing Our Minds: The Challenge of Defining Mental Illness -- Lucy Foulkes
 - Stranger in a Strange Land -- Robert Heinlein

+## August 2022
+- The Once and Future King -- TH White